heimrichhannot/contao-exporter-bundle/UPGRADE.md

 The hook `exporter_modifyHeaderFields` was replaced with `huh.exporter.event.modifyheaderfields` event.

+The hook `exporter_modifyMediaFilename` was replaced with `huh.exporter.event.modifymediafile` event.

 ### PDF Export

 The pdf export was migrated to [mPDF 7][1] and [Contao Utils Bundle][2] PDF Writer.
 Also the template handling is changed.